ChrisCummins/msc-thesis/docs/Log.md

 E1.
 My goal is to run it overnight tomorrow on Pavlos' server, and have preliminary results examined on Thursday, ready for evaluation on different hardware over the weekend.

+## Wednesday 4th

+Goal for today is to prep and run all benchmarks.